maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

     // 46.971 - 4.909
     42.062em

+> Modular scales are a tool, they’re not magic.
+They’re not going to work for every measurement, and that’s okay.
+Math is no substitute for an experienced designer’s eye, but it can provide both hints and constraints for decision making.
+Consider the scale’s numbers educated suggestions.
+Round them if you like (22.162 becomes 22).
+Combine them (3.56 + 16 = 19.56).
+Or as we saw me do here, break from the scale entirely.

+\- [More Meaningful Typography][Meaningful Typography] by Tim Brown

+**Step 5**: Apply to your design.

 Moving forward in my design I now have constraints I can keep an eye on when sizing columns in my layout.